 Medicare Advantage Premiums

 The CMS estimates that the average Medicare Advantage premium of $21 for 2021 is the lowest in 14 years.
 The agency figured monthly premiums dropped an average of nearly 8.7 percent from $23 in 2020.

-CMS projected the number of people enrolled in the plans to increase to 24.4 million in 2020.
+CMS projected that 24.4 million people were enrolled in the plans in 2020.
 At the same time, plan choices, benefits and Medicare Advantage enrollment have all increased.

 For the most part, plans with cheaper premiums may offer far fewer benefits than those with more expensive premiums.
 Be sure to compare plans to get the coverage you want or need at a price you can afford.